geoffbacon/eval/README.md

 - Travis CI
 - Docs using Sphinx
 - Add notebooks with examples in scripts/
+- Add all intrinsic datasets (MC and SimLex first)

 ### STRUCTURE OF THE REPOSITORY
 - The data directory contains datasets for both intrinsic and extrinsic evaluation methods.
 Each dataset has its own subdirectory so that it can